The Risks of Using Valium While Pregnant

 Valium Is Best Avoided When Pregnant

 Due to the significant risks, use of Valium while pregnant is not advisable.
 Even when suggested by a doctor, it is important for the patient to weight the risks and benefits themselves before commencing with treatment.
-For those using the drug and then becoming pregnant, it is suggested that use of Valium during pregnancy be discontinued under the guidance of a doctor as soon as the woman is aware she is pregnant.
+For those using the drug and then becoming pregnant, it is suggested that use of Valium during pregnancy be discontinued under the guidance of a doctor as soon as the woman is aware of being pregnant.